Joexv/HeadRipper/README.md

 * `--location` → `SLEEP`, `MEDITATE`, or `FOCUS`; location names are case-insensitive
 * `--topic-id 41` → select the cached Sleepcasts topic
-* `--item 116` → select one cached sleepcast by its 1-based number or title; `--title` is retained as an alias
+* `--item 116` → select one cached sleepcast by its 1-based number or title in quotes; `--title` is retained as an alias
-* `--sleepcast` → enable v3 Sleepcast mode
 * `--date YYYY-MM-DD` → override the playback date (default: today); `--sleep-date` is an alias
 * `--all-tracks` → download VOICE + AMBIENCE + MIXED; `--include-split` is an alias
 * `--mixed-only` → download only the Mixed track (default)